shiyangm/shiyangm.github.io/index.md

 ### RESEARCH  INTEREST

 I work in **statistical genomics**, **clinical trials** and **adaptive designs**.
 I am particularly interested in developing statistical and computational methods for the analysis of genetic and functional genomics data.
-I developed an improved gene-based testing by integrating long-range chromatin interactions and knockoff statistics.
-I am also interested in the incorporation of 3-D chromatin interaction profiles (cell-type specific Hi-C data for human genomes) of genome-wide association studies.
-Besides, I also work on longitudinal analysis of multiple pre- and post-treatment measurements in randomized clinical trials and adaptive designs for dose-response studies.
+I developed powerful gene-based testing by integrating long-range chromatin interactions (e.g., cell-type specific Hi-C data for human genomes) and knockoff genotype.
+I am also insterested in adaptive designs for dose-response studies in clinical trials.

 ### EDUCATION